Get insider access

 Lock Indicator Caps, Scroll & Num lock

 In addition to the Windows key lock, full anti-ghosting, and NKRO features that are commonly found on gaming keyboards, the Wooting two HE has a ton of extra features that are accessible using the companion software.
 Notably, you can adjust the pre-travel distance between 0.1mm and 4.0mm in very precise increments of 0.1mm.
-You can enable an "Analog Mode," so your keypresses mimic joystick controls.
+You can enable an "Analog Mode" so your keypresses mimic joystick controls.
 In this mode, you can also map controller buttons to your keyboard.
-Though it's important to note that this feature is only compatible with games that support Xinput or DirectInput.
+However, it's important to note that this feature is only compatible with games that support Xinput or DirectInput.

-If these features weren't enough, the Wooting two HE also has media hotkeys, and 16MB of onboard memory storage.
+If these features weren't enough, the Wooting two HE also has media hotkeys and 16MB of onboard memory storage.

 Design